mymindstorm/setup-emsdk/README.md

     # The cache folder will be placed in the build directory,
     #  so make sure it doesn't conflict with anything!
     actions-cache-folder: 'emsdk-cache'
-    # If cache-hit evaluates to 'true', the 'actions/cache@v1'
-    #  did find the cache and it is used as such.
-In any other
-    #  case, the data will instead be copied to the given
-    #  directory and automatically cached after the build
-    cache-hit: ${{steps.cache.outputs.cache-hit}}
     # This stops it from using tc.cacheDir since we are using
     #  actions/cache.
     no-cache: true